italomaia/flask-empty/README.md

 Environment Variables
 =====================

-Be aware you might need to tweak the environment variables for production mode.
-The are available at **.env** and **Dockerfile**.
-If using Docker, you can even provide them inline.
+For flask to run correctly, some environment variables need to be set.
+The ones **needed** by your project can be seen in the **Dockerfile** or **Makefile** files.
+For a list of all other optional environment variables, [check this link](https://flask.palletsprojects.com/en/1.1.x/config/).
+When using **docker**, you can easely set them inline before each run.
+When using **docker-compose**, set them in the yaml configuration file for each environment.

 Important files to be aware of
 ==============================

-**<project>/extensions.py** all extension instances that need initialization should be available here in order to have _Empty_ see and initialize them for you.
+**<project>/extensions.py** all extension instances that need initialization should be available here, so [Empty](https://pypi.org/project/Empty/) can see and initialize them for you.
+If instantiated somewhere else, just import them here and you should be fine.

-**<project>/config.py** is a pre-set configuration classes for you to meddle with.
+**<project>/config.py** has pre-set configuration classes for you to meddle with.
 They're are all self explanatory and commented.

-**<project>/main.py** the _Empty_ class inherits from _empty.Empty_ which inherits from _flask.Flask_.
-Override it if you need to setup extensions, an index view, context processors, etc. It already has some sensitive defaults for most use cases.
-See https://github.com/italomaia/empty for all options.
+**<project>/main.py** instantiates your project's main class.
+Override it to quickly add custom extension setups, simple views, context processors, etc. It already has some sensitive defaults for most use cases.
+See https://github.com/italomaia/empty for the available options.

 **<project>/<project>.ini** is the configuration file used with [uwsgi](https://github.com/unbit/uwsgi).
 Use it like this: